18

 500 4904.41 16.08 9.31 4920.49 4913.72

-The range of radio communications taking into account the refraction of radio waves VHF:
+Formula for radio communication range taking into account the refraction of VHF radio waves:

-at height h, h = 2 meters range according to the formula: 8-12 kilometers (my calculation - 5 km )
+• at height H, h =2 meters range according to the formula: 8-12 kilometers (my calculation is 5 km)

-Conclusion : Formulas 3.57 and 4.12 higher Do not take into account the required radius of the Frell zone (1.5-2m) above the obstacle.
-The calculation through Sigitta and the radius of the Frenel zone is more accurate - the range of stable radio communications when using portable radio stations will be 5 km, and 8-12 km.
-Moreover, at the low heights of the installation of antennas on the range, a significant impact the terrain.
+Conclusion: formulas 3.57 and 4.12 above overestimate the range when the antenna installation height is 2 meters (at the level of the pedestrian’s head), because do not take into account the required radius of the Fresnel zone (1.5-2m) above the obstacle.
+The calculation using the sigmat and the radius of the Fresnel zone is more accurate - the range of stable radio communication when using portable radio stations will be 5 km, and 8-12 km.
+Moreover, at low altitudes when installing antennas, the range is significantly influenced by terrain.